Explore our interactive decarbonization map and live environmental dashboard.

 Data & Impact6 min

-Climate Migration Patterns: What the Data Tells Us About the Pacific Northwest
+Climate Migration Patterns in the Pacific Northwest

 Between 2020 and 2024, Oregon's net in-migration increased 23% from states experiencing severe climate impacts.
 Our analysis quantifies the climate signal in migration data and projects what it means for the region's future.